Saturday, April 5, 2025

 Little River to Southport at anchor at Tina’s Pocket

-Got up early but it was too foggy to depart.
-At 8:30 I motored to the Ocean and about 10:30 the winds picked up starting in a light close hauling, changing to abeam and eventually turning off the motor.
+Got up early, but it was too foggy to depart.
+At 8:30, I motored to the Ocean, and at about 10:30, the winds picked up, starting in a light close-hauling, changing to abeam, and eventually turning off the motor.

-The winds went up to 12 knots and was quite rolley.
+The winds reached 12 knots and were quite rolly.
 I was not feeling very well.

-At 3, the winds were astern and I started the motor and put the sails away.
-Winds were pretty close to forecast
+At 3, the winds were astern, and I started the motor and put the sails away.
+The winds were close to what was forecasted.

 I motored into Southport and decided it was too windy and shallow for me.
 It would have been a nice place to spend Friday night.
 I motored another two miles to anchor at Tina’s Pocket, a large anchorage area near MM 305.